dmstlf292/TwitterClone/README.md

   Pug, JavaScript, CSS, Node.js, MongoDB & mongoose + published on AWS EC2 🙀

 ### ⚡️ Fixed
-* changed var to let
+* Changed var to let
-* arrange to show error or null codes from top and working code to bottom
+* Arranged to show error or null codes from top and working code to bottom

 ### 👇🏻 You can check how it runs!
 Follow below like (Currently it's not working, I'll fix asap)